-If you look closely at the very top of the light pole, you might be able to make out two taut pieces of fishing wire running toward the top and left of the photo.
-They make up a small part of the Manhattan Eruv, a ritual enclosure that allows observant Jews to carry objects within its bounds on Shabbat.
-The eruv is inspected regularly, and a break was found a few months ago on a Friday afternoon, hours before the start of Shabbat.
+If you look closely at the very top of the lamppost, you might be able to make out two taut pieces of fishing line, one running toward the top and one toward the left side of the photo.
+They are part of the Manhattan Eruv, an eruv being a ritual enclosure in which observant Jews are allowed to carry things in public on Shabbat (the Sabbath), which would otherwise be forbidden.
+Eruvs are inspected regularly, and a break was found in the Manhattan Eruv a few months ago on a Friday afternoon, hours before the start of Shabbat, in an area near the United Nations where access was restricted because the UN General Assembly was meeting.

 So interesting.
 I love learning about all these cultures in New York.